lantushenko-alex/multipushed-example/README.md

 # Pushed React Native Example
+A working example of using multipushed library.
+It was not possible to run it on the latest React Native so some 3rd party lib versions were rolled back.

 This is an example project demonstrating how to use the `@PushedLab/pushed-react-native` package for integrating push notifications from Pushed.ru into your React Native application.